 An AI receptionist isn't a fancier voicemail.
 It's a fundamentally different experience for your caller.
 Here's what happens:

-- It routes emergencies instantly — sends you a text or call for urgent situations
+- It flags emergencies quickly, sends you the captured context for urgent situations

 Head-to-Head Comparison